SODA-Nexus/SODA-Nexus/_news/announcement_2.md

 related_posts: false
 ---

-I will give a talk on T-Evos at ASE 2023, see you in Luxembourg!
+We will give a talk on T-Evos at ASE 2023, see you in Luxembourg!